 - No mortgage rates in the past 6 months

-You need to speak to a loan officer with experience in dealing with VA mortgages to find out how much of an entitlement you qualify for.
+You need to speak to a VA lender to find out how much of an entitlement you qualify for.

 What is the VA funding fee?